Yes, A VA Home Loan Is Possible With A Low Credit Score

 Ready To Apply?

-If you have bad credit you may have been wondering, “Can I still get a VA loan?”
+If you have bad credit, you may have been wondering, “Can I still get a VA loan?”
 The answer may be yes.
 We have worked with many homebuyers who had credit scores under 600.
 We also offer a credit rehabilitation program for those who don’t qualify today.

-When you’re ready to learn more or apply, check out our client testimonials and then contact the VA loan experts at 1st United Mortgage to ensure your home buying experience is streamlined and stress free!
+When you’re ready to learn more or apply, check out our client testimonials and then contact the VA loan experts at 1st United Mortgage to ensure your home buying experience feels streamlined and stress free!